danodriscoll/modern-money-studio/src/pages/project-overview.md

 # Project

-Learning how to hedge a Gilt edged Portfolio: An agent-based model and data analysis project.
+An exploration of options on Gilt futures: An agent-based teaching model and data analysis project.

 :::info A Modern Money System